vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-{{% info %}}
+{{% note %}}
-When working locally with Minikube, any workloads that you deploy to the Tanzu Application Platform will need to have their URL added to your `hosts` file.
-This will allow your HTTP calls to be routed correctly.
+Any additional applications that you deploy to the Tanzu Application Platform must also have their URLs added to your `hosts` file.
+This will ensure that HTTP calls can be routed correctly.
-{{% /info %}}
+{{% /note %}}

+<p><strong>
+4. Open the Minikube tunnel.
+</strong></p>

-4. Open the minikube network tunnel.
-This tunnel allows Kubernetes services of type ‘LoadBalancer’ to be addressable from your PC's network.
-You will need to start this tunnel whenever you want to access resources on the Tanzu Application Platform.
+Minikube provides a network tunnel process which allows Kubernetes services of type <code>LoadBalancer</code> to be addressable from your PC's network.
+You must start this tunnel whenever you want to install or use the Tanzu Application Platform on Minikube.

 {{< tabpane >}}
 {{< tab header="All Operating Systems" >}}

-Start Minikube's network tunnel process in the terminal.
+Start Minikube's network tunnel process.

 ```sh
 minikube tunnel
 ```

 {{% warning %}}
-Leave this command running in your PowerShell or Terminal window and open a new Admin PowerShell or Terminal when you begin the next stage.
+Leave the `minikube tunnel` process running and open a new Admin PowerShell or Terminal when you begin the next stage.
 {{% /warning %}}

 {{< /tab >}}
 {{< /tabpane >}}

 ## Stage 3: Install Cluster Essentials for VMware Tanzu onto Minikube

-The `tanzu` CLI you installed earlier acts as an agent.
+The `tanzu` cli you installed earlier acts as an agent.
 It passes instructions to the Tanzu Application Platform so they can be carried out inside Kubernetes.
-For this to work, the `tanzu` CLI needs a command broker inside Kubernetes in the form of a [`kapp-controller`][kapp-controller] and a method for managing the generation of platform secrets in the form of a [`secretgen-controller`][secretgen-controller].
+For this to work, the `tanzu` cli needs a command broker inside Kubernetes in the form of a [`kapp-controller`][kapp-controller] and a method for managing the generation of platform secrets in the form of a [`secretgen-controller`][secretgen-controller].

 The `kapp-controller` and `secretgen-controller` are part of [Cluster Essentials for VMware Tanzu][tanzunet-cluster-essentials] which you will install next.
 For Windows, this involves issuing some `kubectl` commands.
 For macOS and Linux, there is a dedicated installer which you will download and run.

+<strong><p>
-1. Add Cluster Essentials for VMware Tanzu to your Minikube Kubernetes cluster.
+    1. Add Cluster Essentials for VMware Tanzu to your Minikube cluster.
+</strong></p>

 {{< tabpane >}}
 {{< tab header="Windows" >}}